ham-radio-software/D-Rats/README.md

 libs installed):

 Debian packages needed for running or development.
+The python2 packages are only needed for running the stable python2 version of d-rats.

 aspell aspell-en bandit(future) gedit python2 python3 pylint pylint3 glade
 python-gobject python-gtk2 python3-gi python-glade2 python-serial